0xVolosnikov/Grid_kathara_lab/README.md

 This project illustrates work with Kathara framework: https://github.com/KatharaFramework/Kathara

 The network is configured using Netkit.
-Network layout:
+Final network layout (can be easily extended):
 <img src="https://i.ibb.co/QdLQjjQ/image.png" alt="image" border="0"></a>

 ## Install Kathara